8 Ways to Style the Shadow DOM

 <style>

-/* Mdash design system styles "leaking" in */
+/* The Mdash design system's styles come in */

 @import "https://unpkg.com/m-@3.2.0/dist/min.css";